-The Haskins Village Council recently passed a new Ordinance related to trees within the right-of-way.
-Refer to:
+The Haskins Village Council passed an Ordinance related to trees within the right-of-way.

 Q. Can I ride my Electric Scooter in town?

 Village Council passed an Electric Scooter Ordinance.
-You can view the ordinance by clicking here..
+Please visit our ordinance page.

 Q. How do I contact the Police Department?

 For non-emergency matters, you may contact the Police Department at (419) 823-1130.
 Voice mail is available in the event officers are not able to take you call.
 You may contact our dispatchers at the Wood County Sheriff’s Office by calling (419) 354-9001.
 For emergencies, please call 9-1-1.